East German poster C0206

 Performing arts posters.

-East German poster collection culture and science series, Collection #0206, Special Collections Research Center, George Mason University Libraries.
+East German poster collection culture and science series, C0206, Special Collections and Archives, George Mason University Libraries.

 Purchased from Thomas Hill in 2009.